 The objective of this practice is to improve flood maps with Digital Terrain Models.
-This is necessary, as SAR sensors are not sensible to flood water on every land surface / land use class equally.
-That is especially the case in urban and densely vegetated areas.
+This is necessary, as SAR sensors are not sensible to flood water on every land surface / land use class equally, and optical sensors are limited by clouds.